Clastify logo

 Typical detectorMicrophone, geophone or probeAntenna, photodiode or film

-The key question is: what is oscillating?
+The key difference is what oscillates.
 In a mechanical wave, particles of the medium oscillate about equilibrium positions.
 In an electromagnetic wave, electric and magnetic field strengths vary with time and position.
-That’s why a sound wave cannot cross empty space, while sunlight can travel from the Sun to Earth through a vacuum.
+That is why a sound wave cannot cross empty space, while sunlight can travel from the Sun to Earth through a vacuum.

 Intensity and spreading from a source